Clemenciah/llm-generated-rubrics/README.md

-# llm-generated-rubrics
+# GER-Eval Metrics

-This repository contains reusable implementations of the evaluation metrics introduced in Learning to Judge: LLMs Designing and Applying Evaluation Rubrics.
-The metrics support the analysis of LLM-defined evaluation criteria, their alignment with human rubrics, and the reliability of LLM-based scoring.
+This repository provides reference implementations of the evaluation metrics introduced in  **Learning to Judge: LLMs Designing and Applying Evaluation Rubrics**.

+Large language models (LLMs) are increasingly used as evaluators for natural language generation, typically applying human-defined rubrics to assess system outputs.
+GER-Eval investigates whether LLMs can instead *design* and *apply* their own evaluation rubrics, and how such LLM-defined criteria compare to human-defined ones in terms of reliability and alignment.